ctalave1/my-portfolio-website-react/README.md

 # My Portfolio Website React Frontend

-This project is the frontend portion of a public-facing website that I created as a type of online resume/portfolio
+This project is the frontend portion of a public-facing website that I developed as a type of online resume/portfolio

 [See Project Live](https://christophertalavera.vercel.app/)